Dynamic Search Ads (DSA) and ecommerce are the perfect match, like honey on a spicy pizza. Here are 5 ways we use DSA with retail clients

 If you are unsure of which affinity and in-market audiences to use, check your Audience report in Google Analytics.

 - Sign In to Google Analytics

 - Click on Affinity or In-Market

 The Overview tab here is great because it will tell you your best audiences at a high level.
-Make sure you pick a 60 day or even a 180 day date rang.
-If you want to get more granular then look at the Affinity and In-Market tabs.
+Make sure you pick a 60 day or even a 180 day date range.
+If you want to get more granular, you can always look at the Affinity and In-Market tabs.
 Some of the audiences will make sense and others might cause you to take a second look.
-All are worth testing and see what works.
+All are worth testing to see what works.

 Dynamic Search Ads (DSA) Custom audiences